-When the parameter $\gamma$ takes on the negative value, $\sqrt{-\gamma}$ behaves similarly to an electric charge of the Reissner-Nordström BH.
-Furthermore, the radius of the outer event horizon can be determined by solving the equation $f(r_h) = 0$, yielding $r_h = M + \sqrt{M^2 + \gamma}$.
-To avoid the formation of a naked singularity, it is essential to ensure that $\gamma \geq -M^2$.
-In the case of $\gamma = -M^2$, the solution~(\ref{eqdsff}) represents an extremal BH.
+When the parameter $\gamma$ takes a negative value, $\sqrt{-\gamma}$ behaves similarly to the electric charge of the Reissner-Nordström BH.
+The radius of the outer event horizon can be determined by solving the equation $f(r_h) = 0$, yielding $r_h = M + \sqrt{M^2 + \gamma}$.
+To avoid the naked singularity, we need $\gamma \geq -M^2$.
+For $\gamma = -M^2$, the solution~(\ref{eqdsff}) corresponds to an extremal BH.
 The metric function~(\ref{eqfgamma}) is illustrated in Fig.~\ref{frr}.
-It is evident that for $\gamma > 0$ and in the Schwarzschild case, only a single horizon is formed.
-In contrast, for $-M^2 < \gamma < 0$, both inner and outer horizons are present.
-This plot clearly illustrates the influence of the parameter $\gamma$ on the black hole solution.
+It is found that for $\gamma > 0$ and $\gamma = 0$ (the Schwarzschild case), there is only one event horizon.
+However, for $-M^2 < \gamma < 0$, both inner and outer horizons are present.